davisjam/davisjam.github.io/_pages/research.md

 ### Troublesome tools

+Engineering work can be viewed as the development and orchestration of tools.
+Building the right tools and using them properly is key to improving software quality.

 #### A practical look at regular expressions

 Regular expressions (regexes) are a widely used, hard to master engineering tool.
 They often cause software defects.
-In my regex investigations, I have measured the difficulties that practitioners experience, and guided programming language designers toward regex engines that reflect the needs of practitioners.
+In our regex investigations, we have measured the difficulties that practitioners experience, and guided programming language designers toward regex engines that reflect the needs of practitioners.

 Here are the questions we've investigated:

-1. <i class="fa fa-trophy" aria-hidden="true"></i> **[ESEC/FSE'18](downloads/publications/DavisCoghlanServantLee-EcosystemREDOS-ESECFSE18.pdf)** How widespread of a problem is Regex Denial of Service ([ReDoS](https://en.wikipedia.org/wiki/ReDoS))?
+1. How widespread of a problem is Regex Denial of Service ([ReDoS](https://en.wikipedia.org/wiki/ReDoS)? ([ESEC/FSE'18](/files/publications/DavisCoghlanServantLee-EcosystemREDOS-ESECFSE18.pdf){: .btn}).
-	- We measured the extent of super-linear regexes in two software ecosystems, npm and pypi.
     - We found ReDoS vulnerabilities in thousands of projects, including [Node.js core](https://nodejs.org/en/blog/vulnerability/march-2018-security-releases/#denial-of-service-dos-vulnerability), [Python core](https://github.com/python/cpython/pull/5955), [MongoDB](https://www.mongodb.com/security), [Django](https://www.djangoproject.com/weblog/2018/mar/06/security-releases/), and [Hapi](https://github.com/hapijs/content/commit/96beb34f7c38a08d024dbf9cd63865c56e2955d9).
 We also disclosed vulnerabilities to Microsoft, which acknowledged us [here](https://www.microsoft.com/en-us/msrc/researcher-acknowledgments-online-services?rtc=1) in July 2018.
 Many more of our finds are listed in [Snyk.io's vulnerability database](https://snyk.io/vuln/?packageManager=all), mostly under *npm*.
-2. **[ESEC/FSE'19](downloads/publications/DavisMichaelCoghlanServantLee-LinguaFranca-ESECFSE19.pdf)** How portable are regexes?
+2. How portable are regexes? ([ESEC/FSE'19](../files/publications/DavisMichaelCoghlanServantLee-LinguaFranca-ESECFSE19.pdf){: .btn})
-	- The Internet is full of anecdotes of regex portability problems.
-We measured them scientifically.
-	- We surveyed 150 developers to understand their perspectives about regex re-use and found thousands of regexes re-used from Stack Overflow and RegExLib.
-	- We experimentally measured the extent of syntactic, semantic, and performance portability problems when moving regexes across programming languages.
+   - We used mixed-methods approaches to understand engineering practices and risks around regex re-use.
-3. <i class="fa fa-trophy" aria-hidden="true"></i> **[ASE'19](downloads/publications/MichaelDonohueDavisLeeServant-RegexesAreHard-ASE19.pdf)** How hard are regexes to work with?
+3. How hard are regexes to work with? ([ASE'19](/files/publications/MichaelDonohueDavisLeeServant-RegexesAreHard-ASE19.pdf){: .btn})
-	- We surveyed 279 developers and interviewed 17 developers to learn more about regex practices.
-	- They told us that "Regexes Are Hard" in many ways, suggesting many avenues for further research to support them.
+   - In surveys and interviews with about 300 practitioners, we learned that "Regexes Are Hard" in many ways, suggesting many avenues for further research to support them.
-4. **[ASE'19](downloads/publications/DavisMoyerKazerouniLee-RegexGeneralizability-ASE19.pdf)** How generalizable is regex research?
+4. How generalizable is regex research? ([ASE'19](downloads/publications/DavisMoyerKazerouniLee-RegexGeneralizability-ASE19.pdf){: .btn})
-	- A deep dive on the generalizability of prior empirical regex research.
+   - This work was a deep dive on the generalizability of prior empirical regex research.
-	- We investigated whether researchers' regex samples are biased by (1) regex extraction methodology; or (2) programming language.
-5. <i class="fa fa-trophy" aria-hidden="true"></i> **[ESEC/FSE'19 SRC](downloads/publications/Davis-RethinkingRegexEngines-ESECFSE19SRC.pdf)** Can we address ReDoS at the regex engine level?
-	- Clearly, real software contains ReDoS vulnerabilities.
-Can we address this issue without major overhauls to the regex engines?

 ### Emerging paradigms